dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 ### Data Source

 In Dust, a "Data Source" refers to the locations from which the Dust assistants retrieve information to provide responses.
 It can be either Managed or Static.
 Managed Data Sources are platforms like Notion, Google Drive, GitHub or Slack that Dust synchronize with directly.
+Managed Data Sources are available to paid plans only.
 Admins can control which parts of these platforms Dust can access.
 Static Data Sources are custom data sources created by builders to provide assistants with specific information not available in a Managed Data Source.
+Static Data Sources are available to all plans.

 ### Retrieve